Reckoning (Smallville): Filming

-Director Greg Beeman found shooting the episode difficult because he had recently lost his father; he noted, "I left from his funeral to go to Vancouver to direct the episode, so the emotions were very poignant for me."
-Souders stated that the production staff wanted the climactic scene of Lana's death to be a "big event".
-Originally, the show's producers wanted the car accident to be caused by a train.
-However, the show was not able to afford the special effects to pull the scene off, and so, the sequence was re-written to feature a bus crash.
+Director Greg Beeman found shooting the episode difficult because he had recently lost his father; he noted that he left from his funeral to go to Vancouver to direct the episode and thus "the emotions were very poignant" for him.
+Souders said that the production staff wanted the climactic scene of Lana's death to be a "big event".
+Originally, the show's producers wanted the car accident to be caused by a train, but the show was not able to afford the special effects to pull the scene off, and so, the sequence was re-written to feature a bus crash.
 Souders noted that if the show had been unable to afford the bus wreck, it would have been re-written into a "little car wreck".
 The Lana's entire sequence death was choreographed by Christopher Sayour—series stunt coordinator and Welling's stunt double.
 Sayour described the scene as "important to me and important to a lot of people".
 The car crash sequence itself was actually a collage of several different shots.
 First, Kreuk was filmed driving a car on a process trailer with a mounted camera.
 A separate shot was filmed with a stunt double driving a lead car that was attached to a dummy car driving down a road at high speed.
 A bus was then driven in a perpendicular direction.
 The dummy car was attached with a detonator so that when the bus hit it, it would detach and not pull the lead car with it, and the timing for the crash was practiced several times during rehearsals.
 Finally, after the car was smashed by the bus, Kreuk was positioned on the ground to give the effect that she was actually in the car wreck.

 During filming, artificial snow had to be continuously shoveled on the sets because the cast and crew kept trampling through it.
 Steve Oben, the costume set supervisor for the series, jokingly called the Fortress of Solitude the "Fortress of Styrofoam" and explained that a huge hurdle for the scenes in the fortress was to make sure that the synthetic snow would not stick to the actors during filming.

 Broadcast and reception

 "Reckoning" originally aired in the United States on January 26, 2006 on The WB.
 The network promoted the episode with videos of "snowy coffins" suggesting that either Lana or Jonathan would die.
 The episode earned a Nielsen rating of 2.2, meaning that roughly 2.2 percent of all television-equipped households were tuned in to the episode.
 It was viewed by 6.28 million viewers and ranked as the seventy-first most–watched episode of the week.
 The episode was the second-most watched fifth season episode, after the earlier entry, "Aqua", which was seen by 6.40 million viewers.
-It aired in the United Kingdom on E4 on March 27, 2006 and reached 375,000 viewers, making it the fourth most–watched program that week.
+It aired in the United Kingdom on E4 on March 27 the same year and reached 375,000 viewers, making it the fourth most–watched program that week.